seanliyuxiang/first-ide-lab-js-intro-000/README.md

   <br>

-  8. If you ever get stuck, use "Ask a Question" to get help, don't be!
+  8. If you ever get stuck, use "Ask a Question" to get help, don't be lazy!
 </div>